Electronics Engineer (23788)

 Are you an Electronics Engineer who likes to include elements of DSP in your designs?

 The challenge is to take raw high frequency signals from a MEMS device and create a model / algorithm for the device to provide physical, electrical and gravitational information.
 The existing team has brought on the project to a stage where it needs your commercial experience to assist in the areas where you are strongest.
 There is flexibility how you split the work between you the existing hardware/DSP engineer.
-The company has started field trails but there is still significant design work to complete.
+The company has started field trials but there is still significant design work to complete.

 As an Electronics Engineer with an excellent technical degree from a world-leading university, you will also be able to offer commercial experience in the following areas: